 Don’t: Pick colors at random

-Don’t: Use tiny text or add other text besides the title of your podcast
+Don’t: Use tiny text or additional text alongside your podcast title

 Do: Use simple illustrations and patterns